steveculshaw/brindlewoodbay/README.md

 * from the scrimshaw room, you can see who's coming down the corridor

 Go to the college to check ... <br>

-* Krish's subject was music
+...
+Krish's subject was music<br>
-* Schwartz was NOT Edgar tutor ... it is Dr Tara Banerjee.
+...
+Schwartz was NOT Edgar tutor ... it is Dr Tara Banerjee.
 She was at the event, and left early ...
-Edgar was still alive
+Edgar was still alive<br>
-* and their writing does NOT match the thesis
+... and their writing does NOT match the thesis

 Krystal broaches a possible romance between Edgar and Dr. Banerjee ...
 NO<br>
-... and gets a vey bad reaction!
+... and gets a vey bad reaction!<br>
+... so bad she leaves, jumps into her car and drives off

 Winnie meanwhile checks through the USB stick ... <br>
-Nothing on any scrimshaw sales, but it does show the museum is a heathy financial position, getting donations from BB Community College, along with several towns folks.
-And weirdly BB Lunch Club!<br>
+...
+Nothing on any scrimshaw sales<br>
+... but it does show the museum is a heathy financial position, getting donations from BB.
+Community College, along with several towns folks.
+And weirdly BB.
+Lunch Club!<br>
+...
 The scrimshaw repo's are of specific known ones.

-Next the tattoo's ... visit 'Salty' Nancy's Nikolaidas (*from Belfast*) tattoo shop.<br>
+Next check the tattoo's ... visit 'Salty' Nancy's Nikolaidas (*from Belfast*) tattoo shop.<br>
 Winnie asks about the tattoo's on the two worn pages ... and chickens out of a "M" on each of our arms.

 #### 23rd June